 The fellowship is a tribute to the life and legacy of one of Christian education's greatest advocates, Donald Schmeltekopf.
 Using his model, the program helps students understand academic leadership as a form of Christian service.

-Mike Arrington, Executive Director of IABCU, says "The recognition of one outstanding student as the Schmeltekopf Scholar is a highly appropriate way to honor Don and Judy.
+Mike Arrington, former Executive Director of IABCU, says "The recognition of one outstanding student as the Schmeltekopf Scholar is a highly appropriate way to honor Don and Judy.
 All of us in Baptist higher education are grateful to the Schmeltekopfs' for their commitment to excellence in Baptist higher education."

 Vice President for Academic Affairs at Ouachita Baptist University, Stan Poole, believes that "Naming a Schmeltekopf Scholar among the students in the Baptist College and University Scholars program is a fitting tribute to Dr. Schmeltekopf's tireless efforts to strengthen Baptist higher education."

 Jared Brandt graduated from Southwest Baptist University with Bachelor of Arts degrees in Religion/Philosophy and Chemistry.
 He is now pursuing his PhD in Philosophy at Baylor University.
 While at SBU, Jared participated in the University Honors program and served as President of Theta Alpha Kappa.
 He also received the 2012 Outstanding Theology Graduate award and Summa Cum Laude honors.
 Jared is the 2016 Schmeltekopf Fellow with the BCU Scholars program.
 Jared's philosophical interests include Ethics, Ancient Philosophy, and Kierkegaard.
 Email Jared.

 Qualifications for Entrance into the Program

 The Schmeltekopf Fellowship is open to students who have completed two years of study in Baylor's BCU Scholars Program.
 Students must demonstrate an interest in academic leadership within Baptist colleges and universities.